Fault tolerance - Amazon Web Services Support

 Recommended Action

-If the AMI has been deleted, create a new launch template or launch template version using a valid AMI and associate it with an Auto Scaling group.
-See Create Launch Configuration in Getting Started With Auto Scaling Using the Console.
+If the AMI has been deleted, then create a new launch configuration or launch template version using a valid AMI and associate it with an Auto Scaling group.
+For information on how to create a new launch configuration, see Create a launch configuration in the Amazon EC2 Auto Scaling User Guide.
+For information on how to create a launch template, see Create a launch template for an Auto Scaling group in the Amazon EC2 Auto Scaling User Guide.

 Additional Resources